-Enjoy views of the mountains from your guarantee window seat on the plane.
-This trip also offers sightseeing tour in Kathmandu, visit to Chitwan National Park,and Himalayas view from Pokhara.
-It is also possible to explore Everese Base Camp by riding on helicopter.
-It is about 4 hour helicopter tour from Kathmandu to Kathmandu which is costly than an Everest Mountain flight cost.
+The Everest base camp tour is also a combination of sightseeing tour in Kathmandu, visit to Chitwan National Park, and Himalayas view from Pokhara, and also possible to explore Everest Base Camp by helicopter ride.
+It is about 4 hour helicopter tour from Kathmandu to Kathmandu which is costly than the Everest Mountain flight tour.

-During the tour, we offer twin sharing hotel accomodation with breakfast.
-The accomodation will budget, standard and deluxe hotel it depends on the package price.
-On the tour packge, all transfer, hotel with breakfast, guide, entrance includes.
+During the tour, we offer twin sharing hotel accommodation with breakfast.
+The accommodation will budget, standard and deluxe hotel it depends on the package price.
+On the tour package, all transfer, hotel with breakfast, guide, entrance includes.

-The tour highly recommends for family with childrean to senior people together with young couples.
-Autumn, Spiring and Winter though a bit cold are best time of year.
-No previous experience require for 9 days Everest Base Camp Nepal tour.
-There is no any risk of altitute sickness.
+The EBC tour highly recommends for family with children to senior people together with young couples.
+Autumn, Spring are best time of year.
+Winter is also a good time but it is cold.
+No previous experience require for the Everest Base Camp Nepal Tour.

 45 minutes from kathmandu to Thamel BB Plan-Breakfast Standard Accommodation hotel in Kathmandu